Is being online constantly killing our ability to read and comprehend books and if so, how will that affect authors and the future of publishing?

 “The Internet is an interruption system.
 It seizes our attention only to scramble it… Every time we shift our attention, the brain has to reorient itself, further taxing our mental resources.”

-I’m interested in his point of view on this topic and his book seems like a good place to start.
+I’m interested in the author’s point of view on this topic and The Shallows is a great place to start.